 Salary Slip – The Basic Concept

-A salary slip or payslip is a document an employee receives from their organization every month.
+A salary slip or pay slip is a document an employee receives from their organization every month which comes under payroll management.
 The slip stipulates everything from gross salary, and deductions to the net amount that’s to be taken home.
 A salary slip is generated as soon as your paycheck comes in.

 The Salary Slip Format in India